MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 ### Standard conceptual images (Learn Markdown)

-The Learn custom `:::image:::` extension supports standard images, complex images, and icons.
+The custom `:::image:::` extension on Microsoft Learn supports standard images, complex images, and icons.

 For standard images, the older Markdown syntax will still work, but the new extension is recommended because it supports more powerful functionality, such as specifying a localization scope that's different from the parent topic.
 Other advanced functionality, such as selecting from the shared image gallery instead of specifying a local image, will be available in the future.
 The new syntax is as follows: